-The Working Group recommended that data obtained during the 17-20 March survey (Potelov et al., this meeting, SEA-76) be reanalysed to estimate pup production in areas not covered in the strip transect survey (Chernook et al., this meeting, SEA-76).
-It was further recommended that the results from the multi-spectral should be reanalysed for possible reading errors.
-Finally, if future aerial surveys are to be conducted in the White Sea whelping areas, the Working Group would encourage Russian scientists to join their effort in one common survey which covers the entire whelping area and can be corrected for the temporal distribution of births.
+The Working Group acknowledged the substantial efforts of Russian scientists to obtain the first estimates if pup for the East Ice stock of harp seals.
+Furthermore, it recommended that data obtained during the 17-20 March survey be reanalysed to estimate pup production in areas not covered in the strip transect survey and that the results from the multi-spectral surveys be reanalysed for possible reading errors.
+Finally, it encouraged Russian scientists to join their effort in one common survey.